About Zachary N. James

 - Member and Certified E-Discovery Specialist, Association of Certified E-Discovery Specialists

-- Board of Directors, Dade County Bar Association
+- Board of Directors and Executive Committee, Dade County Bar Association

 - Member, American Bar Association, Section of State and Local Government Law

 - Founding Member, American Bar Association State Attorneys General and Department of Justice Issues Committee

 - Chair, Young Lawyers Section, Bankruptcy Bar Association, 2014-2015